maxim2266/str/README.md

 `str str_pass(str* const ps)`<br>
 Saves the given object to a temporary, sets the source object to be a non-owning reference to the original string, and then returns the saved object.

+#### String Deallocation

+`void str_free(const str s)`<br>
+Deallocates any memory held by the owning string object.
+No-op for references.
+After this function the object is in unknown and unusable state.

 #### String Modification